FedericoPonzi/Horust/README.md

 ---

 Check out the [documentation](https://github.com/FedericoPonzi/Horust/blob/master/DOCUMENTATION.md) for a complete reference of the options available on the service config file.

-> **Pro Tip:** You can also bootstrap the creation of a new service, by using `horust --sample-service > new_service.toml`.
+A general overview is available below as well:

 ```toml
 command = "/bin/bash -c 'echo hello world'"